 Operating, maintenance and administration (OMA) costs are key components of the overall cost of delivering services and have been subject to keen attention in recent years.

-The efficiency of business costs (or OMA expenditures) can be assessed in terms of:
+Business cost (including OMA expenditures) efficiency can be assessed in terms of:

 - levels of expenditure;

-- ▲ the consumption of assets (discussed in later sections); and
+- the creation and consumption of assets (discussed in later sections); and

 - impacts on service levels.